FedeCasper/test-wiber/README.md

 ## Usage

 The application features a welcoming section and a dashboard section where you can perform Create, Read, Update, and Delete operations on scripts.

-## Docker

-The application is dockerized for easy deployment in a multi-container setup.
-Follow these steps:

-1. Navigate to the root of the project.
-2. Run the containers: `docker-compose up -d`

 ## Database